-In 2019, Ramadan, the Islamic holy month, runs from May 5 to June 4.
-This means that for students all over the US, class will be in session.
+In 2021, Ramadan, the Islamic holy month, runs from April 12 to May 11.
+This means that for students all over the U.S., class will be in session.
 Ramadan is a festive time in Islam, meant for togetherness and community.
 For Muslim students, however, it can sometimes be lonely or isolating.
 Fortunately, there are a few simple things teachers can do to support students during Ramadan.

 1. Don’t force students to out themselves.